 20. Read Egyptian Hieroglyphs

 People have been studying Egyptian hieroglyphs for thousands of years.
-This ancient pictorial language is a fascinating outlet for your intrigue and problem-solving.
+This ancient pictorial language is a fascinating outlet for your intrigue and a great challenge for learning a new language.

 Channel your feelings and energy into captivating lyrics, and if you’ve got the confidence to sing, see if your new song touches the soul while practicing in the mirror.